 Recent statistics related to stress and burnout emphasise the importance of treating such conditions as promptly and efficiently as possible, in order to improve the lives of those struggling to cope.
 In the past year alone, a reported 74% of people surveyed had felt so stressed at some point, that they had been too overwhelmed to cope with everyday tasks.

 In the UK, 12.5 million working days are lost each year due to work-related stress, depression or anxiety and in 2016/17, stress, depression or anxiety accounted for 40% of all work-related ill health cases and 49% of all working days lost due to ill health.
+In fact, these UK anxiety statistics show that mixed depression and anxiety affects 8 in 100 adults, so it's no surprise that many need time off work to help manage their conditions.

-Spotting the signs and symptoms
+The signs and symptoms of Burnout

 So how can you tell if a patient attending your GP surgery is suffering from burnout?
 Below, we offer some common signs and symptoms: